emanuel-braz/mobx_widget/README.md

 }
 ```

+### All widgets has an optional transition prorpety in version 0.3.0

 #### Contributions of any kind are welcome! 👾

 ### TODO
 - [x] add example
+- [x] add animated transitions
 - [ ] add unit test
 - [ ] add widget test
 - [ ] add more widgets